dbworth/NXT-ROS/README.md

 NXT-Python v2.2.2 is automatically installed in the `/src` directory of the `nxt_python` package when we run `rosmake`.

 You can install the other dependencies using the Ubuntu Package Manager or ROSdep:
-> $ sudo apt-get install ros-fuerte-ros-comm ros-fuerte-common-msgs ros-fuerte-joystick-drivers ros-fuerte-visualization ros-fuerte-navigation ros-fuerte-orocos-kinematics-dynamics
+> $ sudo apt-get install ros-groovy-ros-comm ros-groovy-common-msgs ros-groovy-joystick-drivers ros-groovy-visualization ros-groovy-navigation ros-groovy-orocos-kinematics-dynamics
 > $ sudo aptitude install libusb-dev python-usb python-bluez

 or